Shubenacadie Indian Residential School

 The Shubenacadie Indian Residential School operated as part of Canadian Indian residential school system in Shubenacadie, Nova Scotia between 1930 and 1967.
 It was the only one in the Maritimes.
 The schools were funded by the federal Department of Indian Affairs.
 The derelict building was destroyed by fire in 1986 and subsequently demolished.

-Scott Hamilton, Lakehead University anthropologist, who authored a report for the TRC said, “It begs the question of all of us looking from the vantage point of the 21st century: ‘How in the hell could people think this was a good idea?’”

 Construction

 Construction of the school began in 1928 on farm land purchased from George Gay.
 The school was the only residential school in the Maritimes operated by the Canadian government.
-It was to be staffed by the Roman Catholic Order Sisters of Charity of Saint Vincent de Paul.
+It was to be staffed by the Roman Catholic Order Sisters of Charity of Saint Vincent de Paul (Halifax).
 The goal at first was to provide education for orphans or neglected children on Maritime reserves.
 However, just before it opened, Duncan Campbell Scott of Canada's Department of Indian and Northern Affairs, expanded its mandate to be an option to the small day schools which already existed on reserves.
 The school opened for staff and administrators in May 1929 and in its expanded role was intended to educate 150 students.
 The first children arrived on February 5, 1930.
 From its founding, the school suffered from poor construction, poor maintenance and overcrowding.

 Mi'kmaw and Wolastoqiyik children from Nova Scotia, Prince Edward Island, New Brunswick, and Quebec attended Shubenacadie Indian Residential School.
 Approximately 10% of Mi'kmaq children lived at the institution.
 Over 1,000 children are estimated to have been placed in the institution over 37 years.

 From 1929 until 1956, the school was operated under the auspices of the Roman Catholic Archdiocese of Halifax-Yarmouth.
 From 1956 until its closure in 1967, the school was operated by the Missionary Oblates of Mary Immaculate.

 Underfunding

 For the first two decades of the institutions existence it was underfunded by the government, extending the poor conditions of the reserve into the institution.
 The result was a facility that was often cold and leaked.
 Teachers were paid less than half of their counterparts working in the provincial schools.
 Poverty also led to chronic hunger and malnutrition in the school.
-In 1945, one researcher defined the nutrition at the school as “overwhelmingly poor”.
-A researcher the following year noted that the lack of attention to the issue was “utterly disgusting”.
+In 1945, one researcher defined the nutrition at the school as "overwhelmingly poor".
+A researcher the following year noted that the lack of attention to the issue was "utterly disgusting".